Design history · Swiss poster + American identity

 1935

-Tourism poster for the Swiss ski resort of Pontresina in the Engadin valley, commissioned by the Swiss National Tourist Office as part of Matter's 1934-36 series.
-The composition pairs a full-bleed close-up of a woman in sunglasses with a smaller ski-slope photograph superimposed at reduced scale, the scale-shift technique Matter used across the SNTO series.
-The Museum of Modern Art (MoMA), New York, holds an example in its collection; a related Engelberg-Trübsee poster from the same 1935 commission is held by the Cooper Hewitt, Smithsonian Design Museum (accession 2006-15-1).
+Tourism poster for the Swiss ski resort of Pontresina in the Engadin valley, commissioned by the Swiss National Tourist Office as part of Matter's 1934–36 series.
+The composition pairs a full-bleed close-up of a woman in sunglasses with a smaller ski-slope photograph superimposed at reduced scale — the deliberate scale shift Matter used across the SNTO series to produce narrative from photographic material alone.
+The Museum of Modern Art holds an example (accession 5323).
+One of the defining works of twentieth-century photomontage poster design.

-Pontresina · Engadin poster (Swiss National Tourist Office, 1935). · High-quality catalog photo from Galerie 1 2 3 (Swiss vintage poster specialist); verified dimensions 104×64 cm; printer: Conzett & Huber, Zürich. · Museum editorial
+Pontresina · Engadin (Swiss National Tourist Office, 1935). · High-resolution catalogue photo from Galerie 1 2 3, Swiss vintage poster specialist.
+Original: 104×64 cm, printer Conzett & Huber, Zürich.
+MoMA accession 5323. · AU statutory

 Winterferien — doppelte Ferien (Swiss Tourism)